ryanwwest/santorini-elixir/README.md

 # Santorini

+This is a simple Santorini program written for CS 6963: Functional Programming Studio at the University of Utah.

-The executable for the tournament is `./santorini`.
+The executable for the tournament is `./santorini`, but it doesn't work on CADE yet.

 ## Installation